Citizen's Guide to Transportation Funding in Missouri

 Where is the Money Invested?

-MoDOT does not receive the entire $4 billion of transportation revenue and bond proceeds or the $34 per month from the average Missouri driver.
-After allocations to cities, counties, other state agenc...
+MoDOT does not receive the entire $4.4 billion of transportation revenue or the $37 per month from the average Missouri driver.
+After allocations to cities, counties, other state agencies and debt pay...

 MoDOT Funding Distribution